SkylabsAI/fm-ci/docker/README.md

 To generate a new set of CI image, you need to:
 1. Updating the `BR_FMDEPS_VERSION` variable in the `Makefile`.
-2. Reset the `BR_IMAGE_VERSION` variable to `1` in the `Makefile`.
 3. Optionally change other `Makefile` variables (LLVM version, ...)

-**Note:** if you only want to update an existing image, you need to bump the `BR_IMAGE_VERSION` variable.
-Note that this only makes sense for minor changes since the image tags will be overwritten when updating the images.

-The following variables control what combinations of LLVM and SWI-Prolog are used in the produced CI images:
+The following variables control what combinations of LLVM are used in the produced CI images:
 - `LLVM_VERSIONS` lists LLVM versions for which an image is generated.
 - `LLVM_MAIN_VERSION` selects the main LLVM version (among the above).

-**Note:** we do not generate images for the whole matrix of combinations.
-We instead generate images for one line and one row of the matrix:
-- One for each supported LLVM version, using the main SWI-Prolog version.
-- One for each supported SWI-Prolog version, using the main LLVM version.

 ## Build and Running